svewap/ext-oelib/Documentation/Configuration/Index.rst

 Setting an API key for Google geocoding and Google Maps
 --------------------------------------------

-You can set the API code using TypoScript:
+You can set the API key using TypoScript:

 ::